enarjord/passivbot/docs/configuration.md

 What you see on the chart are two limit orders: one above the current price for entering a short position, and the other below the current price for entering a long position.

+!!!
+Info
+    While looking at the chart on your exchange can be helpful, it's often not very practical.
+If you've got [Telegram](telegram.md) set up, you can also get an overview of the limit orders by using the `/open_orders` command.

 The price of the first limit order is calculated as follows:

 ```python